Human Services Agency: Children and Family Services (7420P and 7440P)

 Percent of Eligible Foster Youth Enrolled in College and Vocational Training / Percent of Foster Youth Graduating from High School or GED Program

-We project our FY 17-18 foster youth college enrollment rate at 75% surpassing our target set at 72%.
+Our FY 17-18 foster youth college enrollment rate was 68% missing our target set at 72%.
 National studies reflect only a 20% enrollment rate among foster youth.
-The current projection for foster youth graduation percentage is 78%, which is well above the State average estimate but a bit short of our target of 85%.
+The FY 17-18 percentage of foster youth graduating percentage was 75%, which is well above the State average estimate but short of our target of 85%.
 With additional Measure A funding that supports enhanced education and employment services we hope to continually increase that number.

 - Implementation of Continuum of Care Reform, measuring the effectiveness of increasing foster youth employment and education rates and increasing the supply of affordable housing for foster youth are priorities in the upcoming budget cycle.